Last Updated on May 27, 2023 by Ellen

 Part 3: Taxes

-We would like to touch on taxes and wrap up with some final thoughts.
+We would like to touch on taxes.

 Also, first, another reminder: We are not retirement planners, financial industry professionals, or tax experts.
 Nothing we say should be construed as advice or expert opinion.

 The information we share is simply our personal ‘real life’ experience.
 Readers should get a reputable, trained, experienced, certified, retirement finance planner to provide definitive answers regarding any individual situation.
 Similarly, we would urge everyone to consult with a well respected tax professional to gain a complete understanding of the tax matters mentioned below, and more.

 These can be a HUGE factor in early retirement (and a long term tax savings) if handled correctly.
 We ourselves have been converting tens of thousands of dollars each year from traditional IRA accounts to ROTH status.